PGY 2 Year

 Adult Outpatient Community Psychiatry Clinic

-PGY 2 residents rotate for 2 months in the Adult Outpatient Community Psychiatry Clinic at NYP and learn about the rich tapestry of community and cultural services within Northern Manhattan.
+PGY2 residents rotate for 2 months in the Adult Outpatient Community Psychiatry Clinic at NYP and learn about the rich tapestry of community and cultural services within Northern Manhattan.
 The clinic offers comprehensive and diverse outpatient services to a predominantly Hispanic community in Washington Heights/Inwood population as well as those receiving care at the CUIMC Medical Center.
 Residents will have the opportunity to treat a wide range of diagnostic disorders including anxiety, bipolar, depression, psychosis, trauma, personality disorders, and psychiatric comorbidities with medical conditions.
 Residents will gain expertise in understanding the outpatient and community continuum of care.
 Learning how to manage acute outpatient crises, rapid stabilization, and linkage to ongoing care requires an understanding of the importance of the social determinants of health and network of psychiatric services.
 PGY2s learn to formulate a treatment plan in collaboration with the supervisor and patient with the goal of reducing acute symptoms, ensuring safety and optimizing individual functioning.
 Residents will also learn the unique contributions of gender, sexuality, medical complexity, and culture affect evaluation and treatment.
-Residents will work within multidisciplinary teams to provide intensive treatment to high risk/ high acuity patients and participate in twice weekly rounds.
-As part the outpatient experience, residents will learn how to establish a therapeutic alliance and set a treatment frame.
-Residents will co-lead a 6-week skills group and become familiar with the principles of supportive psychotherapy.
-Residents will also become familiar with the collaborative care model in an integrated primary care practice within the Ambulatory Care Network.
-In the spirit of community and public psychiatry, residents will learn about hospital and community resources to address social determinants of mental health including transportation, finances, housing, and other barriers to care.
-Residents will gain expertise in evaluating and treating patients using telepsychiatry/tele mental health interventions and the spectrum of clinic to community care.
+Residents work within multidisciplinary teams to provide intensive treatment to high risk/ high acuity patients and participate in twice weekly rounds.
+As part the outpatient experience, residents learn how to establish a therapeutic alliance and set a treatment frame.
+Residents also co-lead a 6-week skills group and become familiar with the principles of supportive psychotherapy.
+Residents also become familiar with the collaborative care model in an integrated primary care practice within the Ambulatory Care Network.
+In the spirit of community and public psychiatry, residents learn about hospital and community resources to address social determinants of mental health including transportation, finances, housing, and other barriers to care.
+Residents gain expertise in evaluating and treating patients using telepsychiatry/tele mental health interventions and the spectrum of clinic to community care.